orenkaplan/Employees/ConsoleApplication1/ReadMe.txt

 	This is the source file for the People class declared in People.cpp .
 	It contains the class source code and definitions.
 	This class contains and manages the database so that most of it's private members are static.
-	It holds a Person class pointer to a pointer, allowing to contain an array of pointers, each of which can be pointed to another type of person.
+	It holds a Person class pointer to a pointer, allowing to contain an array of pointers.
+	Each of the pointers in the array can be pointed to objects which are either a Person or its derivatives.

 People.h
 	This is the header file for the People class defined in People.cpp .